Nazgul07/Bowtie/README.md

 # Bowtie
-Bowtie is a Console wrapper written in C# that adds Tabs to the base Console.
+Bowtie is a Console wrapper written in C# that adds tabs to the base Console and PowerShell.
 ![alt text](https://raw.githubusercontent.com/Nazgul07/Bowtie/master/Resources/screenshot.png "ScreenShot")